Fantantonio/Fantantonio/README.md

 ### I'm a Developer, figure skating Coach and Athlete

-* 💻 I’m currently working on a Discord.py bot with with [Google Calendar API](https://developers.google.com/calendar/v3/reference/) and [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)
+* 💻 I’m currently working on a Django website [Figure Skating Stats](http://www.figureskatingstats.com)
 * 💻 I’m currently working on a big Node.js + NW.js + NeDB project [STANDBY]
 * 🎓 I’m currently completing my bachelor degree at Ca' Foscari University of Venice
 * 🤝 I’m looking to collaborate with other developers